cosimg/cosimg.github.io/_posts/2019-10-30-publications.markdown

 Wintjes, J. and Pielström, S. (in preparation).
 La Pluie de Balles – Invasion Scare as Conflict Simulation.

-Other Publications on conflict simulation by members of the Conflict Simulation Group:
+**Other Publications on conflict simulation by members of the Conflict Simulation Group:**

-**Publications on conflict simulation by the conflict simulation group:**

 - Wintjes, J. (2022).
 A School for War – A Brief History of the Prussian Kriegsspiel, in: C. Turnitsa/C. Blais/A. Tolk (eds.). *Simulation and Wargaming*, Hoboken: Wiley,  25-64.